Tom O'Horgan

 Tom O'Horgan (May 3, 1924 – January 11, 2009) was an American theater and film director, composer, actor and musician.
 He is best known for his Broadway work as director of the hit musicals Hair and Jesus Christ Superstar.
 During his career he sought to achieve a form of "total theater" described by The New York Times as "wittily physical", and which earned him a reputation as the "Busby Berkeley of the acid set".

 Biography

 Early years

 Born in Chicago, Illinois, O'Horgan was introduced to theater by his father, a newspaper owner and sometimes actor, who took him to shows and built him footlights and a wind machine.
 As a child he sang in churches and wrote operas, including one entitled Doom of the Earth at age 12.

-O'Horgan received his degree from DePaul University where he learned to play dozens of musical instruments.
-After graduating he worked in Chicago as a harpist and also performed with the Second City, the Chicago improvisational theater company.
-He moved to New York City and began acting downtown at places like Judson Memorial Church.
-During this time he developed a night club act where he performed improvisational humor as he accompanied himself on the harp.
+O'Horgan received his degree from DePaul University, where he learned to play dozens of musical instruments.
+After graduating, he worked in Chicago as a harpist and also performed with the Second City, the Chicago improvisational theater company.
+He moved to New York City and began acting downtown at places such as Judson Memorial Church.
+During this time, he developed a night-club act in which he performed improvisational humor while he accompanied himself on the harp.